umass-cs-326/326_project/docs/submission_03.md

 Video Link: A link to your YouTube video regarding this submission.
 See below:

 Design Overview: A brief design overview of your login/logout and interaction functionality of your application.
-We as a team implemented the login functionality in our web application, and enabled the ability to login.
+We as a team implemented the login functionality in our web application, and enabled the ability for authentication, authorization, and session support.
+We created the login page from Django itself from its token based authentication.
+Then, in the views classes we implemented can provide a direct instance given a request from the database.

 Problems/Successes: A brief overview of the problems and successes your team encountered.
 This includes team communication problems/successes, what worked and what didn’t, implementation problems/successes, what worked and what didn’t, and what your team can do to improve collaboration and implementation for the next Project submission.